-ServeAACPS, the service-learning portal, is an interactive web platform that currently provides high school students with options for service-learning opportunities all over the county!
-The portal allows partners -- who can be businesses, communities, or club advisors and teachers in schools -- to post volunteer opportunities.
-Once these volunteer opportunties are posted, registered students can essentially "shop" and sign-up for varying opportunities that allow them to explore and serve their communities according to their interests!
+ServeAACPS, the service-learning portal, is an interactive web platform that currently provides high school students with options for service-learning opportunities all over the county and beyond.
+The portal allows partners -- who can be businesses, non-profits, communities, or club advisors and teachers in schools -- to post volunteer opportunities.
+Once these volunteer opportunities are posted, registered students can essentially "shop" and sign-up for varying opportunities that allow them to explore and serve their communities according to their interests!

 While these "above-and-beyond" service-learning experiences will not generally count toward the 75-hour service-learning graduation requirement, participation in the independent service experiences that are posted in the portal will: